 If you have a partial or self-care boarding arrangement, ask the property owner if you can pay for your horse to be in full care while you’re gone.
 Otherwise, make arrangements for another boarder or horseperson to perform daily tasks like feeding, watering, and stall cleaning.

-For horses that live on your property, you have a few options:
+For horses that live on your property, you have a few options for what to do with your horse when you leave town:

 Regardless of the scenario, make sure the person caring for your horses has horse experience and is comfortable handling them.
 Discuss your expectations and the duties they must perform while you’re away.
 And be prepared to pay for their services!